 As a people who believe that all humans are made in the image of God, that before Christ there is no distinction between races, that part of the mission of ambassadors for Christ is to act as reconcilers between people, and that we are called to care for the poor and needy and oppressed, Christians have a deep responsibility to seek racial reconciliation, not just in our churches (but especially there), but also our neighborhoods and country.
 And given the history of racism in our country and the ways in which our Faith was abused to justify it–and still is in some corners (See: Kinism–better yet, don’t)–we have a unique calling to live in and promote peace with our neighbors.
 And four years after Obama’s election, I think there’s a lot for us to consider and reconsider regarding the current state of race relations in America.

 There’s good reason to believe that America is more divided over race today than it was the day Obama took office.
 At that time, many tried to herald his election as the beginning of a post-racial America.
 After all, we had outlawed slavery, given minorities the vote, and ended Jim Crow laws.
 In fact, we were so sensitive to racial issues that we had gone to the opposite extreme, according to some.
-We were so worried about not racially discriminating against blacks that we began to discriminate against whites in retaliation.
+We were so worried about not racially discriminating against black people that we began to discriminate against whites in retaliation.
 But, by electing Obama, we proved to the world that we were so over that whole racism thing.